Dan Bongino to Take Rush Limbaugh Radio Time Slot in May

 “Dan is passionate and relatable, with a natural ability to connect with his audience.
 Dan has been on a meteoric rise since his podcast launched in 2019, and we look forward to watching his star continue to soar,” added Westwood One president Suzanne Grimes in a statement.

 Bongino’s new program will be on during the prime-time radio slot between the hours of 12:00 p.m. and 3:00 p.n.
-EST, and will broadcast on several stations across the country — several of which had previously broadcast Limbaugh — including KABC Los Angeles, WLS Chicago, WBAP Dallas, KSFO San Francisco, and WMAL Washington, D.C.
+EST, and will broadcast on Westwood One stations across the country — time slots on stations that had previously broadcast Limbaugh — including KABC Los Angeles, WLS Chicago, WBAP Dallas, KSFO San Francisco, and WMAL Washington, D.C.

 Limbaugh passed away at the age of 70 last month, after a year-long battle with advanced lung cancer.